slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You never change things by fighting the existing reality.
 To change something, build a model that makes the existing model obsolete."
 -- Buckminster Fuller*

+> *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
+-- Socrates*